theantichris/Simple-Plugin-Framework/README.md

 ##### setMenuIcon()

 The setMenuIcon() method accepts a URL or name of a [dashicon](http://melchoyce.github.io/dashicons/) as a string.
-Default: null

     $page->setMenuIcon('http://placehold.it/15x15');